practical-dreamer/build-a-dataset/README.md

 *If you can "Build-A-Bear" you can Build-A-Dataset*

 A suite of tools designed for constructing complex and unique datasets without requiring advanced coding skills (everything is run from bash shell).
-Initially conceived to generate datasets for character roleplay, this toolset can be adapted to fit a wide variety of use-cases.
+This toolset can be adapted to fit a wide variety of use-cases.
 Still under active development, may contain bugs.
 Contributions are welcome.

 ## Sample Datasets
 *https://huggingface.co/datasets/practicaldreamer/RPGPT_PublicDomain-alpaca*